Skip to content

 Bicycle & Pedestrian Planning

-At the Old Colony Planning Council (OCPC) we are working to help the Commonwealth meet its goal to be a leader in both environmental and economic sustainable transportation.
-As part of those sustainability objectives, OCPC, as does the Commonwealth, believes bicycle transportation and infrastructure is one of the tools that can help the Commonwealth realize these goals.
+At the Old Colony Planning Council (OCPC) we are working to help the Commonwealth meet its goal to be a leader in economic transportation.
+As part of those objectives, OCPC, as does the Commonwealth, believes bicycle transportation and infrastructure is one of the tools that can help the Commonwealth realize these goals.

 Culvert Assessment